nzimman/Movie-Recommender/README.md

 It might be that there are empty elements (NaNs) in the matrix V with the ratings; we could replace the NaNs with: Zeros, the median of the whole matrix or the median of each movie.

-I used the NMF model implemented in sklearn: given a new user and few ratings of movies in the dataset, calculate the hidden profile of the user (use the nmf trained model) and multiply it with the model components.
+The NMF model is implemented in sklearn: given a new user and few ratings of movies in the dataset, calculate the hidden profile of the user (use the nmf trained model) and multiply it with the model components.
 If we sort the result (max to min while keeping track of the order of the movies) we'll get the movies to recommend the new user.

 ### Cosine Similarities